-I saw it myself late last Thursday on a delayed flight from Chicago to Fargo.
+Saw it with my own eyes late last Thursday on a delayed flight from Chicago to Fargo.
 And to quote a 35-year-old hit, “It was like lightning / Everybody was frightening / And the music was soothing / And they all started grooving…”

-“I’ll give you a buck if you ask those women who they are,” says my companion, motioning toward the old dudes in black.
+“I’ll give you a buck if you ask those women who they are,” says my companion, motioning toward the women who just walked away from the old dudes in black.

 “What if I ask ‘em myself?”

 “The Sweet,” says Religion with the flourish of a hand, which happens to be holding a tiny bottle of Jack Daniels, Smirnoff, Southern Comfort or some such.

 There’s a collective eye roll at the mention of The Sweet’s most popular song.
 Religion counters with a quick list of some of the band’s other, less-known singles.
 Sure, I say, sure.

 We chat a few minutes.
 Turns out they’re headed for Walker, Minn. to perform at Moondance Jam.
 The band has been delayed for hours, just like us.
 If the plane isn’t cleared soon, Religion jokes, they’re going to rent bicycles.
 I laugh, shake his hand, wish him a good show in Walker.